 Matthew Olyver - Composer + Violist + Teacher

-Matthew Olyver is an award winning composer (most recently, the 2019 Greater London Arts Society Composition Prize) who's music is regularly performed by some of the leading orchestras, music ensembles and soloists in the world.
+Matthew Olyver is an award winning composer (most recently, the 2019 Greater London Arts Society Composition Prize) whose music is regularly performed by some of the leading orchestras, music ensembles and soloists in the world.

 Recent highlights include: a piano concerto written for Soma Balázs Piri and the London Mozart Players, the soundtrack for the feature film Iris Warriors written for the Slovak National Symphony Orchestra, and a piece for viola and piano written for and performed regularly by the internationally acclaimed viola soloist Timothy Ridout.
 He has also written pieces for ensembles such as CHROMA, the Berkeley Ensemble and Block4 and his music has been performed in the Dartington, Cheltenham, Waterloo and Spitalfields music festivals.